Customer Agreement

 (a) BSITC may transfer the Customer Personal Data to its own personnel, agents, offices and facilities across jurisdictions, providing that such transfers must be protected by appropriate safeguards where required by the Data Protection Laws;

-(c) BSITC may transfer the Customer Personal Data from the United Kingdom and/or European Economic Area to its services providers in the United States of America providing that such services providers subscribe to the Privacy Shield scheme and are approved in accordance with Clauses 15.12 and 15.13.
+(d) BSITC may transfer the Customer Personal Data from the European Economic Area, Jersey and/or the United Kingdom to its services providers in the United States of America providing that such services providers subscribe to the EU-US Data Privacy Framework scheme and/or any Jersey and/or United Kingdom equivalent scheme (as applicable) and are approved in accordance with Clauses 15.12 and 15.13.

 15.8 BSITC shall promptly inform the Customer if, in the opinion of BSITC, an instruction of the Customer relating to the processing of the Customer Personal Data infringes the Data Protection Laws.